“At SCS, if you take the initiative and work hard..."

 - Upper-level courses are more rigorous than lower-level courses.
 Therefore, lower-level classes taken at other institutions may not count as upper-level courses even if content and title appear to be similar.

 SCS welcomes international students to apply to our undergraduate programs.
-SCS does not, however, process I-20 or DS-2019 forms for full-time student or exchange visas.
-In addition, those with dependent status visas such as F2 or J2 are not eligible to enroll in our certificate or degree seeking offerings.
+SCS does not process I-20 or DS-2019 forms for full-time student or exchange visas.
 Our programs are designed as part-time programs for working professionals and cannot be used to maintain legal status in the United States.
 Please reach out to the International Office with any questions.

 Applicants with international transcripts must request an official course-by-course evaluation of those transcripts from a member.
 A course-by-course evaluation will translate courses, degrees, and grades to U.S. equivalencies.
 The evaluations must be prepared for Northwestern University School of Continuing Studies and must arrive in our office in a sealed envelope issued by the evaluator.

-All applicants to SCS programs whose first language is not English, at minimum must demonstrate language proficiency in one of the following three ways:
+All applicants to SCS programs whose first language is not English must demonstrate language proficiency in one of the following three ways: